toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 - Expedia will always wait to get a valid response before sending another notification affecting the same reservation.
 In other words, two messages will never be sent in parallel, a queue will be in place for modifications and/or cancellations.
 - All information sent in the E-notifications must be passed down to the hotel's Property Management System.

+### HTTP vs HTTPS, IP Address or URL?

+Expedia requires that all booking notifications be sent over an encrypted, HTTPS connection.
+Expedia will only support sending booking notifications using TLS v1.1 or above protocol.

+Expedia  requires that partners make URLs available, and that the SSL certificates used be registered correctly to the URL.

+Expedia requires that partners receiving HotelCollect notifications with customer credit cards be PCI-compliant.

 ### Fallback to fax or email

 - Failed electronic notification automatically fallback to fax or email.